-Students are introduced to the basics of haircuts, styles, shampoo and scalp treatments s well as the training needed to chemically treat hair using colour and permanent treatments.
+Students are introduced to the basics of haircuts, styles, shampoo and scalp treatments as well as the training needed to chemically treat hair using colour and permanent treatments.
 Students will also learn the business and communication skills that are required to work in a salon environment.

 Upon successful completion of the Foundation program and a further 1290 hours of work-based training, students may enroll in the Hairstylist Apprenticeship Program.

-Well-trained hairstylists are in constant demand in every community.
+Well-trained hairstylists are in demand.
 Graduates who have obtained their ITA Red Seal certification are qualified to secure employment in large or small salons, or they may wish to open their own business.
-The following career opportunities are available to program graduates: hairstylist, technician, platform artist, salon management, cruise ship salon operator, film stylist, instructor, inspector, examiner, and salesperson.
+The following career opportunities are available to program graduates: hairstyling, technician, platform artist, salon management, cruise ship salon operator, film stylist, instructor, inspector, examiner, and salesperson.

 Location: Dawson Creek South Peace Campus